chinapedia/wikipedia.abstract.en/Page/Switzerland.md

 Slightly more than 5 million people work in Switzerland;[169] about 25% of employees belonged to a trade union in 2004.[170]
 Switzerland has a more flexible job market than neighbouring countries and the unemployment rate is very low.
 The unemployment rate increased from a low of 1.7% in June 2000 to a peak of 4.4% in December 2009.[171]
 The unemployment rate decreased to 3.2% in 2014 without further decrease in 2015 and 2016.[172][173]
 Population growth from net immigration is quite high, at 0.52% of population in 2004.[174]
 The foreign citizen population was 21.8% in 2004,[175] about the same as in Australia.
 GDP per hour worked is the world's 16th highest, at 49.46 international dollars in 2012.[176]

-Engadine.jpge.
+e.
 Tourism constitutes an important revenue for the less industrialised alpine regions.]]
 Switzerland has an overwhelmingly private sector economy and low tax rates by Western World standards; overall taxation is one of the smallest of developed countries.
 Switzerland is a relatively easy place to do business, currently ranking 20th of 189 countries in the Ease of Doing Business Index.
 The slow growth Switzerland experienced in the 1990s and the early 2000s has brought greater support for economic reforms and harmonisation with the European Union.[177][178]
 According to Credit Suisse, only about 37% of residents own their own homes, one of the lowest rates of home ownership in Europe.
 Housing and food price levels were 171% and 145% of the EU-25 index in 2007, compared to 113% and 104% in Germany.[179]

 The Swiss Federal budget had a size of 62.8 billion Swiss francs in 2010, which is an equivalent 11.35% of the country's GDP in that year; however, the regional (canton) budgets and the budgets of the municipalities are not counted as part of the federal budget and the total rate of government spending is closer to 33.8% of GDP.
 The main sources of income for the federal government are the value-added tax (33%) and the direct federal tax (29%) and the main expenditure is located in the areas of social welfare and finance & tax.
 The expenditures of the Swiss Confederation have been growing from 7% of GDP in 1960 to 9.7% in 1990 and to 10.7% in 2010.
 While the sectors social welfare and finance & tax have been growing from 35% in 1990 to 48.2% in 2010, a significant reduction of expenditures has been occurring in the sectors of agriculture and national defence; from 26.5% in to 12.4% (estimation for the year 2015).[180][181]